vicarchive/site/README.md

 The large commit number is because I was previously directly editing code on here, but after learning that GitPages takes 10 minutes to update I decided to stop abusing GitHub and edit stuff in Aptana Studio 3.
 <br /><br />
 ### Easy stuff:
-- change all website links to internal html file links. just in case i have to move from github :P
-- create new pages (cringe corner)
+- add basic html content and css to new pages (cringe corner)
 ### Active ToDo List:
 - Index: